Cost of LivingUpdated May 2026

 How Chattanooga Compares Regionally for Rent Prices

-Regionally, Chattanooga occupies a value-oriented position for rent prices costs.
+Regionally, Chattanooga occupies a value-oriented position for rent prices.
 Compared to nearby Huntsville, Murfreesboro, Roswell, Chattanooga's pricing reflects its unique economic profile: a smaller market where personal relationships and local reputation drive pricing.
 The south region generally offers lower labor costs but higher weather-related expenses.
 Your decision should factor in not just the raw cost, but the value equation: what you get for what you pay, including response times, quality standards, and available options.

 What to Expect at Every Budget Level in Chattanooga